Galaxy1036/scPacker/readme.md

 ### Options
 **scPacker** can also takes few optionals arguments which are:

-* `-c`: if this argument is specified tex.sc file will be compressed using lzma
+* `-lzma`: if this argument is specified tex.sc file will be compressed using lzma
+* `-lzham`: if this argument is specified tex.sc file will be compressed using lzham
 * `-header`: add Supercell header at the beginning of the compressed tex.sc file
 * `-o`: optionnal output filename for the tex.sc file, if this argument isn't specified tex.sc file will be saved as <first\_packed\_filename\> + _tex.sc
 * `-s`: enable 32x32 block texture splitting, 32x32 block splitting is used in most of the original Supercell _tex.sc files